S-Mariia/my-pet/README.md

-# PetProject
+# My Pet Project

-Welcome to **PetProject**, a modern web application built with Next.js, TypeScript, Tailwind.css, Firebase, and several other powerful libraries.
+Welcome to **My Pet Project**, a modern web application built with Next.js, TypeScript, Tailwind.css, Firebase, and several other powerful libraries.
 This project aims to provide a seamless and interactive user experience for pet lovers.

 ## Table of Contents
 - [About the Project](#about-the-project)